 Mexico City Weather Averages (ºF)

-What to wear in Central Mexico
+What to wear in Mexico City, Querétaro, & Puebla (Central Mexico)

 This is where Mexico can get a lot colder than you think.
 With higher altitude come colder climates.
 Mexico City can be very moderate in the summer, while a city like Tlaxcala can be downright cold.
 Here are some of the essentials for Central Mexico destinations.